alephjs/alephjs.org/pages/docs/basic-features/built-in-css-support.md

 ## Adding a Global Stylesheet

-To add a global stylesheet to your application, import the CSS file within `app.tsx`.
+To add a global stylesheet to your application, import the CSS files within `app.tsx`.